nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 Deploying Data Pipelines
 ++++++++++++++++++++++++

-Data Pipelines in Karbon Services for IoT allow you to transform data by injecting your own code.
+Data Pipelines in Karbon Platform Services for IoT allow you to transform data by injecting your own code.
 In this exercise, we will use Data Pipelines to transform frames (from the video feed) into Face IDs (by using machine learning).

 Data Pipeline 1 - faceregister
 ..............................

 This Data Pipeline will source the frames from a local webcam or uploaded image (using a containerized UI application you’ll deploy), apply a TensorFlow machine learning model to detect faces, calculate a unique Face ID, and persist the data  in the local Elasticsearch instance running on your edge.

 #.
-From the **Karbon Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Data Pipelines > + Create Data Pipeline**.
+From the **Karbon Platform Services for IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Data Pipelines > + Create Data Pipeline**.

 #.
 Select the **Facefeed** project and click **Next**.